Loyola Prescription (Rx) Plan

 - For additional information, please visit www.caremark.com.

-CVS Pharmacy is now offering prescription delivery within hours in addition to their 1-2 day prescription delivery service available nationwide.
+CVS Pharmacy offers prescription delivery within hours in addition to their 1-2 day prescription delivery service available nationwide.
 The service, delivered by Shipt, a leading same-day delivery marketplace, is available at 6,000 CVS Pharmacy locations across the country, giving you a faster and even more convenient way to get your prescriptions.

 Along with eligible prescriptions, thousands of the most popular health and household items carried by CVS Pharmacy, including cold and flu remedies, allergy medications, pain relief, first aid, digestive health, vitamins, baby, personal and feminine care products, can be added to delivery orders.